 Even the most modern of mountain bikes will handle poorly if the tires do not match the trail conditions.

-Choosing the best MTB tires for your riding style is one of the most important aspects of bike setup, but the choice of tires can be overwhelming due to all the factors that need to be considered.
+Choosing the best mountain bike tires for your riding style is one of the most important aspects of bike setup, but the choice of tires can be overwhelming due to all the factors that need to be considered.

 What we are going to do is cover what you need to know so that you can make an informed decision about which tires match your needs.